mhcivil/mhcivil.github.io/mariposa/index.md

 ---
-title: Welcome Mariposa Quartz
+title: Mariposa
 ---

-This is a blank Quartz installation.
+This is a blank document but I don't know how this work
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.